Class 4 Information

-Topic homework: this will be more specific than our previous home leaning grids and we will give the children opportunities to present their research and learning in a number of different ways over the course of the year.
-In Class 4 we will also incorporate opportunities for the children to present their learning to their peers, building their confidence in the area of public speaking and oracy.
+Topic homework: this will give the children opportunities to present their research and learning in a number of different ways over the course of the year.
+In Class 4, we will also incorporate opportunities for the children to present their learning to their peers, building their confidence in the area of public speaking and oracy.

 We have a structured library of reading books in school, all of which are part of the Accelerated Reading programme.
 Following assessment, each child will be guided to the correct level, as a starting point.
 Each band within the structure offers a wide range of genres and interest areas for the children to choose from, at an appropriate level.
 Books brought from home are equally acceptable and can be brought to school daily, as their personal reader; if they are not AR titles, that is not a problem as long as I can see them and judge their suitability.
 Opportunities for your child to read with an adult at home will prove to be of real benefit to them.
-Also, please could you sign your child’s reading record book when they have finished reading at home.
 Their reading and quizzes are reviewed on a regular basis.

 The set lessons are:

-- Games/P.E – Tuesday and Thursday (football/netball/multi-skills kit/ gym kit – t-shirt, shorts, pumps, trainers, track-suit for cold weather).
+- ❖ Monday and Wednesday (football/netball/multi-skills kit/gym kit – t-shirt, shorts, pumps, trainers, track-suit for cold weather).

 The Daily Mile is now well-established.
 Children may run in either their school shoes or change into their trainers.

-Heart of England Learning in the Woods - We will have the opportunity to spend one day each term accessing our curriculum in the Heart of England forest, at Spernal Ash.
+Heart of England Learning in the Woods - We will have the opportunity to spend one day each term accessing our curriculum in the Heart of England Forest, at Spernal Ash and/or in our own forest school.
 The children will need to wear long-sleeved tops and trousers, waterproofs (if needed) and footwear appropriate for the conditions.
 All these items are essential for the safety and comfort of all.
 Dates for the day will be posted on the school’s newsletter.

-- We provide the following equipment: a handwriting pen, pencil, pencil sharpener, rubber, ruler, calculator, circular protractor, colouring pencils and glue.
+We provide the following equipment: handwriting pens, pencils, pencil sharpeners, rubbers, rulers, glue sticks, calculators, protractors/ circular protractor, colouring pencils and felt tips.

-- We would ask for your child’s water bottle to be named and filled at home each morning.
-They will be replenished each lunch-time.
+We would ask for your child’s water bottle to be named and filled at home each morning.
+They will be replenished when needed.